-Dr. V is a skilled writer known for making the complicated accessible, as a regular contributing author on sites such as pet360, Good Dog Magazine, Studio One Networks, dvm360, and Petfinder.
+Dr. V is a skilled communicator known for making the complicated accessible, as a regular contributing author on sites such as pet360, Good Dog Magazine, Studio One Networks, dvm360, and Petfinder.
 She has been featured in multiple national outlets such as Ladies Home Journal, Outside Magazine, yahoo, and USA Today.
-Her first novel, All Dogs Go To Kevin, was picked up at auction by Grand Central Publishing (a division of the prestigious Hachette Book Group) and will be published in fall 2014.
+Her first memoir, All Dogs Go To Kevin, was picked up at auction by Grand Central Publishing (a division of the prestigious Hachette Book Group) and will be published in summer 2015.

 Veterinarian and Hospice Advocate

 Dr. V’s medical experience spans over a decade in both general and emergency practice.
 As an advocate for compassionate end of life care, Dr. V is a practicing veterinarian at Paws into Grace, developing San Diego’s most comprehensive pet hospice program.
 A believer in volunteerism, she has volunteered extensively in local shelters and through her international volunteer work with World Vets.

 Professional Memberships and Training

 Dr. V is one of a small group of veterinary and journalism experts to have earned the title of Certified Veterinary Journalist through the American Society of Veterinary Journalists.
 As a pain management advocate, she completed a comprehensive course in veterinary acupuncture through the International Veterinary Acupuncture Society early in her career.